edunham/site/2015/02/01/the_trouble_with_toctrees.rst

 update" command, and will save me many cumulative hours of annoyance and troubleshooting over the lifetime of my blog.

+Since automatic sorting would always put my pages into alphabetical order, I've solved the problem before it occurrs by renaming my pages into the form ``01about.rst``, and configuring the script to sort them by casting the first 2 characters of the page name to an int.

-The tradeoff which I've made by deploying this script is that I lose a bit of customization potential.
-My posts will now always be displayed with the most recent first, and my pages in the sidebar will always be displayed in alphabetical order.
-For my use case, this is a negligible price to pay for the privilege of not feeling stupid for forgetting to add an unrelated file every time I push a blog update.
+For my use case, remembering to preface my few pages' filenames with the place in the list where they belong is a small price to pay for privilege of not feeling stupid due to forgetting to add an unrelated file every time I push a blog update.

 .. _quick and dirty Python script: https://github.com/edunham/site/blob/master/build.py
 .. _I: https://github.com/edunham/site/commit/2d9f1115d63c7dde161278da692822d0183c3766